 • Legal Precedent Vulnerability: Aggressive use of copyrighted characters invites litigation that could result in restrictive court rulings.

-• Brand Devaluation: Utilizing "stolen" aesthetics can lead to a perception of lack of originality and ethical bankruptcy.
+• Brand Devaluation: Utilizing "stolen" aesthetics can lead to a perception of a lack of originality and ethical bankruptcy.

 The Legal Frontier for Digital Creators